jurijsj/devdataprod/README.md

 --------------------------------------------------
 --------------------------------------------------

+The application will give you prediction of fuel consumption based on Motor Trend Car Road Tests dataset and linear model.
+Run this application by submitting your values such as:
+- Number of cylinders
+- Displacement (cu.in.)
+- Gross horsepower
+- Weight (lb/1000)
+- Transmission (auto/manual)

-Note: prediction is based on mtcars datasets (Motor Trend Car Road Tests).
-Original dataset contains 10 predictors but after ANOVA test, 4 of them was used: cyl, wt, disp and am.
+Note: Original dataset contains 10 predictors but after ANOVA test, 4 of them was used: cyl, wt, disp and am.
 For more information, please check

 Motor Trend Car Road Tests
 --------------------------------------------------